 IRAF-SLAM: An Illumination-Robust and Adaptive Feature-Culling Front-End for Visual SLAM in Challenging Environments

-ECMR 2025.
+Submitted to ECMR 2025.

 [pdf]